 Your fitness level, your coordination, your flexibility, how you handle fear, how often you skate, etc, will all have an impact on the amount of time it takes you to learn tricks.
 But do not get discouraged.
 It’s important to learn at a pace you are comfortable with, and push yourself further when you feel ready.

 Once you are comfortable with the basics and riding your board there are some simple tricks you can learn in very little time.
-They may not be flashy or seem like much but they will help you get more comfortable with your board, and develop better board control.

 How Long Will It Take to Learn Advanced Tricks?

-That is another question that depends on the individual.
 Because skateboarding is based solely on the individual and their commitment to practicing and learning, it would be impossible to determine how long it would take a person to learn more advanced tricks.

 Let’s use the Ollie as an example.
 It is probably the next trick you should learn.
 The Ollie is arguably the hardest and most important trick to learn in skateboarding.
 The motions that you need to do to Ollie are very unnatural.